-These are federal entitlement grants ranging from $657 to $6,195 annually for the 2020-2021 award year.
+These are federal entitlement grants ranging from $692 to $6,206 annually for the 2022-2023 grants aid year.
 Eligibility is determined by the United States Department of Education, using a national formula.
 Actual awards vary according to the cost of attendance, the student's enrollment status (full, three-quarters, half, or less-than-half time), and a family's expected contribution.

 These federal grants are awarded directly by the Office of Student Financial Aid on the basis of financial need as determined from the Free Application for Federal Student Aid (FAFSA).
 Awards may range from $100 to $500 per year depending on funding and student need.
 Priority for funding is given to students who are eligible to receive Federal Pell Grants.

 Federal Direct PLUS Loans allow parents of dependent undergraduate students to borrow up to the full cost of college less other student aid.
 There is no need requirement for the PLUS loan, but parents must pass a credit review in order to qualify for the loan.
 Repayment may be deferred for up to six months after the student is no longer enrolled at least half time.
 However, interest does accrue on the loan and is capitalized into the loan principal before repayment begins.